ViPErCZ/passwordRecovery/README.md

 			{/if}
 	{/snippet}
 ```
-and template in version 1.1.x has default template (using twitter bootstrap class)
+and template in version 1.1.x and high has default template (using twitter bootstrap class)
 ```php
 {snippet recoveryForm}
 	<div n:foreach="$flashes as $flash" class="alert alert-success">{$flash->message}</div>